-After breakfast we depart the lodge by canoe for one of the 12 nearby villages.
-During our guided trip through the village we will be introduced to the unique way of life of the local population and to the wonderful traditions brought from Africa by their ancestors.
-We'll also be visiting the Museum Saamaka, which is dedicated to the cultural heritage of the Saramak Maroon population, where will learn much about the history of the Maroons, their ancient traditions and crafts, before returning to the lodge in time for lunch.
-In the afternoon we will discover the secrets of the rainforest with a nature walk within the surrounding forest.
+After breakfast we depart the lodge by canoe for one of 12 nearby villages.
+The people living in this particular area are not indigenous - they are Maroon populations, the descendants of slaves who escaped their plantation lives of forced labour and settled along the river in the late 1800s.
+It's a unique way of life that is still rooted in African tradition, as they try and hold onto their heritage.
+We'll visit the Saamaka Museum, dedicated to the cultural heritage of the Saramak Maroon population, where we'll learn much about their history and traditions.

+Returning to the lodge for lunch, we set out again in the afternoon on foot, taking a nature walk to discover the secrets of the rainforest.
 Afterwards there is the choice to swim and simply enjoy the beautiful natural scenery and views from the island, or explore the surrounding area by dugout canoe.
-After dinner we can enjoy a traditional and cultural dance performance, and you will be able to use your guide's expertise to explain the cultural significance of each dance.
+After dinner we can enjoy a traditional dance performance by one of the Maroon dance troopes.
+Each dance has a particular cultural significance or meaning.